oracle/odpi/doc/src/private_structs/dpiRowid.rst

 or set directly but are created implicitly when a variable of type DPI_ORACLE_TYPE_ROWID is created.
 They are destroyed when the last reference is released by a call to the function :func:`dpiRowid_release()`.
-All of the attributes of the structure :ref:`dpiBaseType` are included in this structure in addition to the ones specific to this structure described below.
+All of the attributes of the structure :ref:`dpiBaseType<dpiBaseType>` are included in this structure in addition to the ones specific to this structure described below.

 .. member:: OCIRowid \*dpiRowid.handle